eristoddle/WSO2-Docker-Compose/README.md

 ### When You Don't Need to Run the Whole Stack

 Just comment out the images you don't want to run in the docker-compose.yml file.
+The following you will need to have running due to configuration files looking for them:

+- wso2mysql
+- is

 ## Running with Rancher